-The most productive, innovative people I know are entrepreneurs who have had the courage to turn an idea in to a business that makes their community better, grows jobs and truly stands at the heart of America.
-The future of our state is in supporting the growth of small and mid-sized businesses that care about the place they are formed and the people they employ.
-For these businesses, we need to streamline regulations and reduce the impediments to their success.
+The most productive, innovative people I know are entrepreneurs who have had the courage to turn an idea into a business that makes their community better and grows jobs.
+Small businesses are truly the backbone of the American economy.
+We must support the growth of small and mid-sized businesses that make up our communities here in Alabama.
+We need to streamline regulations and reduce the impediments to their success.

 Education is the key

-While our economy has recovered from the depths of the Great Recession, it has not done so equally and not for all.
-Americans should all have a place in this economy – and tax breaks or loopholes for the very rich hurt lower and moderate income families.
-They hurt especially hard in Alabama.
-It is unconscionable to talk about lowering taxes on the rich while cutting funding for education, nutrition, childcare, housing and infrastructure that are the very things that empower people to meaningfully participate in our economy and our democracy.
+While our economy has generally recovered from the depths of the Great Recession, some people have been left behind.
+All Americans should have a place in this economy, and tax breaks or loopholes for the wealthiest among us hurt our ability to invest in education and other needs for lower to moderate income families.
+It is unconscionable to talk about lowering taxes on the wealthy while cutting funding for education, nutrition, childcare, housing and infrastructure—the very things that empower people to participate meaningfully in our economy and our democracy.

 A Living Wage

 People in Alabama should not have to work two or three jobs just to provide food, housing and other necessities for their families, often foregoing healthcare and other needs.
 I strongly support ensuring working Alabamians receive a living wage for their hard work.
 It is past time.
 They are then less reliant on the government and those dollars help lift the economy.

 Today’s champion for equal pay is Lilly Ledbetter and her battle for equality in Gadsden, Alabama.
 In the Senate, I will work to extend the spirit of the Lilly Ledbetter Fair Pay Act to make it mandatory that two people, doing the same job with the same qualifications, are paid equally – regardless of their gender.